How to deal with empty nest syndrome at Christmas

 Most of us are affected by the change in seasons - it's not unusual to feel more cheerful and energetic when the sun is shining and the days are longer, or to find that you eat more or sleep longer in winter.
-But if you experience SAD, seasonal changes have a much bigger effect on mood and energy levels, and may lead to symptoms of depression that significantly impact day-to-day life.
+But if you are affected by SAD, seasonal changes have a much bigger effect on mood and energy levels, and may lead to symptoms of depression that significantly impact day-to-day life.

 Summer can bring specific challenges that might affect people’s mental health, Buckley reveals.

-Plan ahead so you feel in control, both socially and professionally, and don't worry if you feel out of step with everyone else.
+- Plan ahead so you feel in control, both socially and professionally, and don't worry if you feel out of step with everyone else.
 After all, you're not obliged to be happy just because it is summer.

-Be sure to exercise during cooler times of the day, and wind down with relaxation techniques such as yoga, meditation, deep breathing or muscle relaxation.
+- Be sure to exercise during cooler times of the day, and wind down with relaxation techniques such as yoga, meditation, deep breathing or muscle relaxation.

-"Light therapy may be helpful for some people, and can work within three to five days," confirms Buckley.
-"It involves daily exposure to a very bright specialist light, usually for a couple of hours a day."
+- Light therapy may be helpful for some people.
+This involves daily exposure to a very bright specialist light, usually for a couple of hours a day.

-Talking treatments, such as counselling, psychotherapy or cognitive behavioural therapy, can be extremely useful in helping people to cope with symptoms.
+- Talking treatments, such as counselling, psychotherapy or cognitive behavioural therapy, can be extremely useful in helping people to cope with symptoms.